Skip to navigation menu Skip to content

 Some babies with Stickler syndrome are born with Robin sequence.
 Children with severe Robin sequence may have difficulty breathing because their jaw is small and their tongue is placed far back in their mouth.

-To diagnose this condition, your doctor will examine your child carefully.
+To diagnose this condition, your child’s doctor will examine your child carefully.
 They will examine your child’s face, head, mouth and joints.
 The doctor may do tests to check your child’s eyes and hearing.

 • Genetic counseling and testing